 Studies investigating the interaction of Zoloft and alcohol have revealed no pertinent or statistically significant results.

-However, empirical observations of individuals who take Zoloft and drink alcohol suggest that people who drink while taking this antidepressant experience:
+The Food and Drug Administration (FDA) currently recommends avoiding drinking alcohol while taking Zoloft.
+Empirical observations of individuals who take Zoloft and alcohol suggest that people who drink while taking this antidepressant experience:

 For chronic alcoholics who are recovering but suffer from sustained liver damage, having a less than optimally functioning liver may inhibit elimination of Zoloft which could cause subsequent toxic levels of Zoloft to accumulate in the body.

 Individuals with impaired liver functioning usually need to take lower than normal doses of Zoloft while continuing to be monitored by their physician.

 According to Suzanne LeVert, author of the book The Facts about Antidepressants (2006), alcohol appears to stimulate protein compounds that facilitate the breakdown of Zoloft in the bloodstream.
 This means that levels of Zoloft in the body are significantly lower than the prescribed level, which may possible worsen depression and anxiety symptoms.

 Alcohol, unlike Zoloft, depresses neurochemical processes in the brain which control thinking, muscle control and metabolism.
 Pharmacological medications often interact with ethanol which detrimentally exaggerate or minimize desired effects of the medication.